aaronchong888/AWS-MSK-Connect-Workshop/README.md

 10. Leave the default settings on the step **Configure stack options** and click **Next**.

-11. Scroll down to the bottom of the **Review mskconnect-workshop** screen and check the box to acknowlewdge the creation of IAM resources.
+11. Scroll down to the bottom of the **Review mskconnect-workshop** screen and check the box to acknowledge the creation of IAM resources.
 Click **Create stack** to trigger the creation of the CloudFormation stack.

 <p align="center"><img alt="" src="https://github.com/aaronchong888/AWS-MSK-Connect-Workshop/blob/main/img/step0-11.png" width="90%"></p>
 <br>

 12. Wait until the stack creation is completed before proceeding to the next steps.
-It may take a while for the MSK cluster creation (~15 to 30mins).
+It may take a while for the MSK cluster creation (~30 to 45mins).

 <p align="center"><img alt="" src="https://github.com/aaronchong888/AWS-MSK-Connect-Workshop/blob/main/img/step0-12.png" width="90%"></p>
 <br>

+## Source Connectors

-## Salesforce Connector
+### Salesforce

-### Create custom plugin
+#### Create custom plugin

 Download the Salesforce Connector from Confluent:
 [https://www.confluent.io/hub/confluentinc/kafka-connect-salesforce](https://www.confluent.io/hub/confluentinc/kafka-connect-salesforce)